Ninigi-no-Mikoto: Name and etymology

-Ninigi-no-Mikoto (瓊瓊杵尊), means "The Great God Ninigi."
-Another name of his is Ame-nigishi-kuni-nigishi-amatsuhiko-hiko-ho-no-ninigi-no-Mikoto (天邇岐志国邇岐志天津日高日子番能邇邇芸命) or "The Great God Ninigi, of the Imperial State, The Child of the Sun of Many Talents."
-Ninigi is speculated to be translated as "beloved jeweled mallet."
+Ninigi-no-Mikoto (瓊瓊杵尊) means "The Great God Ninigi".
+Another name of his is Ame-nigishi-kuni-nigishi-amatsuhiko-hiko-ho-no-ninigi-no-Mikoto (天邇岐志国邇岐志天津日高日子番能邇邇芸命) or "The Great God Ninigi, of the Imperial State, The Child of the Sun of Many Talents".
+Ninigi is speculated to be translated as "beloved jeweled mallet".

 Myths

 Birth

-Ninigi was born from Ame-no-oshihomimi and Takuhadachiji-hime.
+Ninigi was born from Ame no Oshihomimi and Takuhadachijihime.
 Takamimusubi treated him with special affection and nurtured him with great regard.

 Sent to rule

 Depending on the version Amaterasu sends Ninigi to rule either after his father refuses the offer, after several failures, or to replace Ōkuninushi after his troubled rule.

 In many stories, Ninigi receives three gifts.
 The sword Kusanagi no Tsurugi, the mirror Yata no Kagami, and the jewel Yasakani no Magatama.

 Descent to earth

 Ninigi's descent to earth appears in both the Nihon Shoki and the Kojiki.
 In an earlier version of the Nihon Shoki Ninigi descends to earth unaccompanied.

 But in a later version of the Nihon Shoki and the Kojiki, other gods accompany Ninigi’s journey to earth; who accompanies him and how many depends on the version.
-But it usually includes the following gods: Uzume, Sarutahiko, Ame-no-Koyane, Futodama, Ishikori dome, and Tamanoya; many of these deities would later become the ancestors of many clans like Sarume clan, Nakatomi clan, Shinabe clan, and Inbe clan.
+But it usually includes the following gods: Uzume, Sarutahiko, Koyane, Futodama, Ishikoridome, and Tamanooya; many of these deities would later become the ancestors of many clans like Sarume clan, Nakatomi clan, Shinabe clan, and Inbe clan.

 Ninigi tries to go to earth but he is blocked by Sarutahiko.
 Uzume then persuades Sarutahiko to let Ninigi pass.

-In most versions Ninigi descents to earth landing on to Mt.
-Takachiho located on the island of Kyushu in Kagoshima Prefecture where Ninigi built his palace.
+In most versions Ninigi descends to earth on Mt.
+Takachiho in the Kirishima Mountains of Kyushu.